 We operate in a highly competitive and changing environment.
-We principally compete with other companies which offer services in the following areas:
+We principally compete with other companies which offer services in five main areas:

-- sales to merchant advertisers of pay-per-click services; - sales to merchant advertisers of feed management services; - aggregation or optimization of online advertising for distribution through search engines, product shopping engines, directories, Web sites or other outlets; - delivery of online advertising to end users or customers of merchants through destination Web sites or other distribution outlets; - local search sales training; - services and outsourcing of technologies that allow merchants to manage their advertising campaigns across multiple networks and track the success of these campaigns; and - third party domain monetization.
+- · sales to merchant advertisers of pay-per-click services; - sales to merchant advertisers of feed management services; - aggregation or optimization of online advertising for distribution through search engines, product shopping engines, directories, Web sites or other outlets: - · delivery of online advertising to end users or customers of merchants through destination Web sites or other distribution outlets; and - · services that allow merchants to manage their advertising campaigns across multiple networks and track the success of these campaigns.